 T-shirt and shorts or Tracksuit stuff is fine to begin with.
 Socks are mandatory to reduce rotting of the trampoline!
-Higher end performers may wish to train in leotard and shorts/leggings.
-All competitors from Level G and above have to wear leotards (+whites for males) for competitions.
+Once a member has been succesful in joining the club, we expect ALL members (male and female) to train in leotards.

 How many people bounce at a time?